AdobeDocs/adobeio-console/getting-started.md

 If your organization has created projects, the most recent projects are displayed on the _Home_ screen, enabling you to easily continue working or see work that has been done.

 Only the three most recent projects will be shown, therefore to view additional projects for your organization, select **All projects** or choose _Projects_ in the top navigation.
+See the [Projects](#projects) section that follows for more information.

 ![](images/recent-projects.png)